 The Ludicrous Wishes

 The actual origin of the genie in the lamp granting three wishes was assembled from a variety of different sources.
 Arabian Nights introduced people to powerful genies bound to mysterious lamps.
-This combined with other fables to add the “be careful what you wish for” moral of the tale.
+This idea combined with other fables to add the “be careful what you wish for” moral of the tales we’re so familiar with today.